 December came up fast.
 Mr. Roman, our first host in Atok, invited Matilda and me for a trip to Tirad View Academy in Quirino, Ilocos Sur.
 He was going to pick up his daughter for the Christmas break.
 Located down south of Benguet but enclosed by a mountain range, the way to this place is so treacherous, it takes an expert mountain terrain driver to get there.
 Joseph, was the guy.

 Leaving Atok very early in the morning, we were dressed in layers.
-The long drive made us sing all our songs until we didn’t have any more left.
+The long drive made us sing all our songs until we didnt have any more left.
 It was getting dark and we were not quite there yet.
-One by one, we took a layer of our clothing after the other until we only had one left.
-A sign that we had left cold Benguet behind and we’re in sunny Ilocos finally.
+Slowly, we took a layer of clothing one after the other until we only had one left.
+A sign that we had left cold Benguet behind and were in sunny Ilocos finally.
 It was getting late at night.

-Arriving at Cervantes but still a long way to our destination, we spent the night at Pastor Wincy’s house who was greatly surprised to seeing me.
-He was my senior in college and a very warm friend who was like a big brother to me.
+Arriving at Cervantes but still a long way to our destination, we spent the night at Pastor Wincys house who was greatly surprised upon seeing me.
+He was my senior in college and was a very warm friend who was so much like a big brother to me.
 Never in his life did he expect to see me in his territory and neither did I. He knew me well as a lowland girl.
 Nevertheless, our unexpected reunion brought excitement as we caught up with each other.
-There was a guy he’d been matching with me who’s from Tirad View Academy.
+There was a guy hed been matching with me whos from Tirad View Academy.
 Well, I also liked the guy but he was uberly shy and there was no way I would initiate the first step.

 At midday we finally arrived and the first thing I wanted to see was the Tirad Pass.
 Tirad means pointed.
 Tirad Pass is a historic site where Emilio Aguinaldo, the first Philippine president made his escape against the American soldiers.
 Looking up from the valley, I marveled at the height and the role it played in the formation of the Philippine History.